Vaishnavidorlikar/a-file-based-key-value-data-store/README.md

 4. The client will bear as little memory costs as possible to usc this data store, while

- maximum performance with respect to response timcs for acccssing the data
+ maximum performance with respect to response times for accessing the data store.

-store.